Apalpics/TaskFlow-Mobile-App/README.md

 ## 7. UI Mock-ups

+The following key screens will be included in the TaskFlow mobile application:

+1. Login Screen
+2. Dashboard Screen
+3. Add Assignment Screen
+4. Assignment Details Screen
+5. Group Collaboration Screen
+6. Progress Tracking Screen
+7. Profile Screen
+8. Notifications Screen

+UI mock-ups are designed using Figma and follow a clean, student-friendly interface with consistent colors and simple navigation.
 ## 8. Architecture / Technical Design

 TaskFlow will be developed using Flutter and Firebase following a modular architecture.